 Our owner training is provided in half and full-day training blocks to ensure plenty of quality one-on-one time.
 See our rates here.

 Please note it is important that your aircraft is fitted with fully functional dual controls, is certified and adequate insurance is in place (don’t worry, we can help you with this process).

-We can come to you as this is the most practical option in some cases.
+In some cases, we can come to you as this is the most practical option.
 Away from base costs will be discussed and agreed upon before departure.

 Yes.
 Every flying hour you conduct in an RA-Aus registered aircraft counts towards a CASA Flight Crew Licence.

 Probably once a week initially for the first month.
 Then once a fortnight thereafter.
 Why?
 It’s like anything you’ve learnt.
 If you don’t practice regularly, you’ll forget it, not the best idea when you’re flying a plane.

 While you can learn to fly from any age, you cannot go solo before you are 15.
 As a result we don’t recommend that you conduct many lessons before the age of 14.

 Unlikely.
 There’s a lot of pilots out there that wear corrective lenses.
 Most of them carry a spare set in their top pocket though.